 Wales vs France Player Ratings

-slumped to a 24-45 loss to France on Sunday to set up a wooden spoon decider against Italy this weekend.
+slumped to a 24-45 loss to France on Sunday to set up a wooden spoon decider against this weekend.

 Despite ‘s vulnerabilities, Warren ‘s selections perhaps showed a resignation to this fate, with established centre partners Nick Tompkins and George North inexplicably dropped in favour of an experimental approach, whilst there seemed to be little or no thought given to how his side would deal with the French juggernaut subs bench.